matuteiglesias/journal/content/Other/2025-01-19_Afternoon_Routine_and_Travel_Preparation_Planning.md

 ## 📅 2025-01-19 — Session: Afternoon Routine and Travel Preparation Planning

 **🕒 20:10–21:30**
-**🏷️ Labels**: routine, planning, productivity, travel, checklist
+**🏷️ Labels**: Routine, Planning, Productivity, Travel, Checklist
 **📂 Project**: Other
 **⭐ Priority**: MEDIUM

 ### Session Goal
-The goal of this session was to review and enhance personal [[productivity]] through structured planning and checklist [[optimization]], alongside preparing for an upcoming trip.
+The goal of this session was to review and enhance personal productivity through structured planning and checklist optimization, alongside preparing for an upcoming trip.

 ### Key Activities
 - Reviewed and evaluated the afternoon routine checklist to identify strengths and areas for improvement.